 Recent major changes

-22 July 2016.
+23 January 2017 Version 2.1.
 Improved second edition of Statistics beyond the absolute basics

 The book begins with extensive coverage of web sources for further information and FREE statistics programs.
 It then expands the basics: describing data, the family of tests which compares groups, and the family which deals with correlations.
 Choosing a test then becomes easy.
 Traditional concepts concerning significance are evaluated and the new statistics is presented such as Power, Effect Size, and Confidence Intervals.